Microsoft Licensing

 License Portability and Dual Use Rights

-• Dynamics 365 cloud subscriptions include rights to deploy the equivalent on-premises software for those licensed users.
+• Dynamics 365 cloud subscriptions include the right to deploy the equivalent on-premises software for licensed users.
 A cloud user license effectively conveys the equivalent of an on-prem CAL.
 For example, suppose you have 100 Dynamics 365 Sales Online user subscriptions.
 In that case, those 100 users can legally access a Dynamics 365 Sales on-premises server (you can obtain the software via your Microsoft account).
-This allows testing or hybrid use without double-paying.
+This allows for testing or hybrid use without double payment.
 Note that these rights are not perpetual โ€“ if the cloud subscription ends, so do the on-prem access rights.

 • Conversely, if you own on-premises Dynamics licenses with active Software Assurance (maintenance), Microsoft offers transition benefits to move to the cloud.
 There are often discounted โ€œfrom on-prem to cloudโ€ subscription SKUs or credits, so you donโ€™t pay full price twice.
-Microsoft will help you switch models by recognizing past investments, usually via a time-limited discount on cloud licenses when you forego your on-prem use.
+Microsoft will help you switch models by recognizing past investments, typically through a time-limited discount on cloud licenses when you transition from on-premises use.

-Hybrid Deployments: Dual-use rights enable hybrid scenarios where you run cloud and on-prem simultaneously.
-Many enterprises use this during migrations, e.g., running an on-prem CRM and Dynamics 365 Online in parallel, with the same users licensed, gradually shifting usage to the cloud.
+Hybrid Deployments: Dual-use rights enable hybrid scenarios where you can run cloud and on-premises applications simultaneously.
+Many enterprises use this approach during migrations, such as running an on-premises CRM and Dynamics 365 Online in parallel, with the same users licensed, and gradually shifting usage to the cloud.

 From a licensing standpoint, thatโ€™s allowed as long as each user consuming both has a valid cloud subscription (or appropriate CAL).
 True hybrid integration (data sync between on-prem and cloud) requires technical integration efforts.
 Still, there is no extra license fee beyond having the necessary licenses for each environment.

-The portability means you have flexibility: You could start on-prem and later move to the cloud (with financial incentives to transition) or start on the cloud and still deploy an on-prem instance for specific needs (e.g., data residency or custom integrations) using your cloud licenses.
-Always review Microsoftโ€™s terms for any specific product, but generally, Dynamics 365 licensing tries to accommodate these shifts.
+The portability means you have flexibility: you can start on-premises and later move to the cloud (with financial incentives to transition), or start in the cloud and still deploy an on-premises instance for specific needs (e.g., data residency or custom integrations) using your cloud licenses.
+Always review Microsoftโ€™s terms for any specific product; however, Dynamics 365 licensing generally attempts to accommodate these shifts.

 Cost Considerations (Cloud vs On-Prem)